 Recreation divisions will follow the same routine format and rules and regulations (including additional restrictions for Elementary teams, Middle and Junior High School teams)

 The American Association of Cheerleading Coaches and Administration (AACCA) has joined with USA Cheer.
 The National Federation of State High School Associations (NFSA) and USA Cheer have released the high school changes for the 2022-2023 school year.

 USA CHEER MUSIC INITIATIVE (for all competing teams)

 USA Cheer has released their Music Copyrights Educational Initiative, and as a part of the Spirit community, we have committed to sharing the information and implementing these guidelines at all of our cheer camps and competitions effective immediately.
 This program has been designed to ensure that the cheer and dance team community is aware of U.S. copyright laws related to music.

 There is a lot of important information for all of us - event producers, coaches, choreographers, cheerleaders and dancers.
 Below, you will find an additional resource that provides you with options for the upcoming competition season.

 View the preferred providers list here.
 This is a list of music producers that can help your team with all your music needs.

-- If using an editor, (editors do not have to be on the Preferred Providers list), they must be able to provide you with proof of purchase from a preferred provider and proof of licensing for all sound effects and voice-overs included in the mix.
+Teams must be able to provide proof of licensing when registering.
+This may include: - Proof of Purchase from a Preferred Provider - If using a single song, receipt from purchase of a single song - If using an editor (editors do not have to be on the Preferred Providers list), they must be able to provide you with proof of purchase from a Preferred Provider and proof of licensing for all sound effects and voice-overs included in the mix.